MECLabTUDA/NCALab/README.md

 ![Animation of gastro-intestinal polyp segmentation using NCA](artwork/segmentation_kvasir_seg.gif)

 ## Neural Cellular Automata

 NCA are a new type of neural architecture, fusing Cellular Automata and Artificial Neural Networks to create memory-efficient, robust models.
 By replacing the transition function of a Cellular Automaton with a neural network model (a Multi-Layer Perceptron), they can learn from labelled input data to achieve tasks like image classification or segmentation.

 ![Generalized NCA Architecture](artwork/architecture.png)

-Akin to a traditional cellular automaton, inference is carried out in multiple time steps (typically up to 100 steps per image).
+Akin to a traditional cellular automaton, a neural cellular automaton operates in multiple time steps (typically up to 100 steps until a prediction is considered finished).
 In each time step, the cells of an image are stochastically updated by a multilayer perceptron.
 Instead of a manual neighborhood aggregation (e.g. Moore or von Neumann neighborhood), neighboring cell states are determined by applying 2D depth-wise convolutions to the input image.